toml-lang/toml-test/README.md

 in tables are invalid, but in 1.1.0 this should be considered valid.

 In short: you can't "just" copy all .toml and .json files from the tests/ directory.
+The easiest way to copy the correct files is to use `-copy`:

+    # Default of TOML 1.0
+    % toml-test -copy ./tests

+    # Use TOML 1.1
+    % toml-test -copy ./tests -toml 1.1.0

-The [tests/files-toml-1.0.0] and [tests/files-toml-1.1.0] files contain a list of files you should run for that TOML version.
+Alternatively, the [tests/files-toml-1.0.0] and [tests/files-toml-1.1.0] files
+contain a list of files you should run for that TOML version.
+You can use them with something like:

-You can use those lists to determine which tests to run, or include only those tests in your library by copying them with something like:

     <files-toml-1.0.0 while read l; do
         mkdir -p ~/my-test/"$(dirname "$l")"
         cp -r "$l" ~/my-test/"$l"
     done

-These files are generated with `toml-test -list-files`:

-    % toml-test -list-files -toml=1.0.0
-    % toml-test -list-files -toml=1.1.0

 [tests/files-toml-1.0.0]: tests/files-toml-1.0.0
 [tests/files-toml-1.1.0]: tests/files-toml-1.1.0